Discrete equational theories: Surjections

+If $I$ is a generator then surjections are epimorphisms and (1) follows from the fact that every locally presentable category is co-wellpowered (see \cite[Theorem 1.58]{AR3}).

 \begin{exams} { \em (1) Let $\Pos$ be the category of posets and monotone mappings. $\Pos$ is cartesian closed and $I$ is the one-element poset $1$.
 Surjections are surjective monotone mappings, i.e, epimorphisms.
-Injection are embeddings and $(\Surj,\Inj)$ is a factorization system.
+Injections are embeddings and $(\Surj,\Inj)$ is an $\omega$-convenient factorization system.

-(2) Let $\Met$ be the category of (generalized) metric spaces (i.e., with distances $\infty$ allowed) and nonexpanding maps. $\Met$ is symmetric monoidal closed category and $I$ is the one-element metric space $1$.
-Surjections are surjective nonexpanding mappings, injections are isometries and $(\Surj,\Inj)$ is a factorization system (cf. \cite[Example 3.16(1)]{AR}).
+(2) Let $\Met$ be the category of (generalized) metric spaces (i.e., with distances $\infty$ allowed) and nonexpanding maps. $\Met$ is a symmetric monoidal closed category where $I$ is the one-element metric space $1$ and $A\otimes B$ has the underlying set $A\times B$ and the metric